How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 Mirza points to a pair of studies which looked at which terminology adolescents and their families prefer that health care providers use when talking about excess weight.
 Most participants didn't want their doctors to use words like "obese," "fat" or "extremely obese."
 Terms like "unhealthy weight" or "high body mass index," however, were more acceptable to families.

 Advocacy groups are working to make this kind of language the norm in all doctors' offices, not just specialty clinics like IDEAL.
-The American Medical Association passed a resolution in 2017 designed to teach health care providers to use "person-first language" that "places the person before the disability or disease."
+The American Medical Association passed a resolution in 2017 designed to teach health care providers to use "people-first language" that "places the person before the disability or disease."
 This means, for example, describing a "patient with obesity" rather than an "obese patient."

 This kind of culture change in the doctor's office could help kids start to understand the multiple factors that influence body weight and that it's not their fault that they have a disease.